-- Make sure to check all safety items. - Check that drain plug is properly installed. - Check condition of propeller. - Check that all batteries are fully charged and at the proper level. - Verify the amount of fuel in the fuel tanks. - Be sure the lights, horn, bilge pumps and other electrical equipment are in operating condition. - Check that steering system operates properly. - Make sure your float plan is submitted to a responsible person. - Refer to your engine operation and maintenance manual for additional pre-operation checks.
+- Make sure to check all safety items. - Check that drain plug is properly installed. - Check condition of propeller. - Check that all batteries are fully charged and at the proper level. - Verify the amount of fuel in the fuel tanks. - Check that all navigation lights are in working order and have not exceeded the manufacturer's recommended replacement life (25 years from the date the vessel was manufactured). - Be sure the lights, horn, bilge pumps and other electrical equipment are in operating condition. - Check that steering system operates properly. - Make sure your float plan is submitted to a responsible person. - Refer to your engine operation and maintenance manual for additional pre-operation checks.